Dr. Gary Tanchak, D.C.

 Achedaway Pro vs. Theragun Pro.

-How about the Achedaway Pro vs Theragun?
-Well, the closest of the Theragun family that could compare with the Achedaway Pro is the more advanced fourth gen Pro.
-The others have way too weak features for a fair match.
+How about the Achedaway Pro vs Theragun Pro?
+Well, the closest of the Theragun family that could compare with the Achedaway Pro is the more advanced Theragun Pro 4th gen. The others have features that are way too weak for a fair match.

 Key resemblances